 7. Green Beans

-Green beans are an excellent source of fiber, magnesium, vitamin A, vitamin C, and vitamin K. The fiber in green beans will help your dog feel full longer without piling on unnecessary calories.
+Green beans are an excellent source of fibre, magnesium, vitamin A, vitamin C, and vitamin K. The fibre in green beans will help your dog feel full longer without piling on unnecessary calories.
 Dogs will enjoy eating cooked or fresh (not canned) green beans as a snack or treat, added to wet food, or as part of a homemade meal containing other healthy ingredients

 Try our recipe for peanut butter pumpkin softies.

 This leafy green vegetable is loaded with nutritional benefits for humans and dogs.
 Spinach contains vitamins A, B, C, and K, as well as calcium, iron, fibre, manganese, folate, and potassium.
 It boosts the immune system, heart health, energy levels, and vitality.
 Offer your dog blandly cooked spinach (no butter, onions, garlic, salt, or pepper), and be sure to chop the leaves well before sharing.
 It also helps to incorporate spinach into your dog’s usual meal (rather than serving on its own) so it’s easier to chew and swallow.

 Try our recipe for power puff egg bites with spinach.